 You will love the simplicity of this recipe!
 I know I do.
 Especially during the hot summer months when we’re all walking around like a big ol’ wet dish rag praying for a break from the heat!
 This is a GREAT recipe and dinner favorite!

-Chunk up one 1 lb. package of chicken tenders or you can use two whole boneless skinless chicken breast cut into chunks!
+Chunk up one 1 lb. package of chicken tenders, or you can use two whole boneless skinless chicken breasts cut into chunks!
 Place in a large bowl with 1 cup of Yoshida’s Teriyaki Marinade.
 Cover and place in the refrigerator for 30 minutes!
 (Ya may want to climb in there with ’em!
 I’m full of helpful hints like this!
-Truly a one stop blog!)
+Truly a one-stop blog!)

 Cut one sweet white onion into large chunks and separate.

 TIP: Cut the squash into “hefty” chunks, so they will take longer to cook and not fall off the skewers.
 It will take about 10 – 15 minutes for the chicken to completely cook.
 Chunkier squash will be tender crisp rather than mushy and falling off the skewers.

 Next wash and rinse a package of whole mushrooms.
 (Nobody wants mushroom poop on their kabobs!
 It is NOT a grilling seasoning!)

 Trim the bottoms of the stems up to the cap of the mushrooms.

 Lastly rinse one package of grape tomatoes.

 I know, I know!
 I can hear y’all now!
 “Norine my kids HATE mushrooms!” …and by kids I mean your husband!
 Then by all means don’t use them.
 I happen to like the additional flavor they give to this meal…but that’s me.
 Substitute Pineapple, or add another meat like steak or shrimp.
 Use the same marinade.